juanneilson/machine-learning/projects/capstone/proposal.md

 * Images from all databases are going to be scaled to fit the input size of ResNet50.
 Also the preprocessing operations required for this architechture will be applied.
 * BochumGestures1998 will have to be transformed from hsi to rgb format

+##### Augmentation

+Images from datasets are going to be augmented by means of randomly:

+* Rotating images up to 90 degrees
+* Horizontally flipping images
+* Shifting position by 20%

 #### Training

-* A dropout layer will be applied before the fully connected layer to prevent overfitting
+* A dropout layer will be applied before the fully connected layer to prevent overfitting.
+The probability of this dropout layer will depend on the training behavior.

-In this final section, summarize a theoretical workflow for approaching a solution given the problem.
-Provide thorough discussion for what strategies you may consider employing, what analysis of the data might be required before being used, or which algorithms will be considered for your implementation.
-The workflow and discussion that you provide should align with the qualities of the previous sections.
-Additionally, you are encouraged to include small visualizations, pseudocode, or diagrams to aid in describing the project design, but it is not required.
-The discussion should clearly outline your intended workflow of the capstone project.

 -----------